arangodb/arangodb/STYLEGUIDE.md

 Guide](https://google.github.io/styleguide/cppguide.html#C++_Version) with some
 ArangoDB specific adjustments.

+## Preamble

+These coding guidelines represent the C++ code style that we want to follow at ArangoDB.
+As the ArangoDB code base has evolved over a period of around 10 years, there still exists some code which does not or not fully follow these guidelines.
+Older code that is not following the guidelines described here will eventually be adjusted to follow these guidelines.
+This will take time.
+Any _newly_ added code however should follow the guidelines described here.
+When in doubt, please always follow the coding guidelines described here.

 ## Naming

 The most important consistency rules are those that govern naming.
 The style of